Cartier-Bresson vs Winogrand in the digital era

 When I’m photographing, I see life.
 That’s what I deal with.
 I don’t have pictures in my head.
 I frame in terms of what I want to include.

-The punctum, as Barthes calls it, is not the intersections of lines, shadows or the overall composition.
+The punctum, as Barthes calls it, is not the intersection of lines, shadows, or the overall composition.
 The punctum for Winogrand is the relation between the people in the scene.
-Probably Barthes would have considered the punctum one of the two men on the right (maybe the one looking up), rather than the veteran in the center although he is, from a composition standpoint, the fulcrum: he is the only one with more negative space, he lies on the diagonal that Winogrand created, he’s also on a more dominant position (the two men on the side are pushed toward the edge of the frame), and lastly, he is looking directly into camera.
+Probably Barthes would have considered the punctum one of the two men on the right (maybe the one looking up), rather than the veteran in the center, although he is, from a composition standpoint, the fulcrum: he is the only one with more negative space, he lies on the diagonal that Winogrand created, he’s also on a more dominant position (the two men on the side are pushed toward the edge of the frame), and lastly, he is looking directly into the camera.
 But above all, and that’s where Winogrand successfully ignores any composition rules and yet creates a powerful scene, nobody is looking at him.
 It is a quite packed small area, nevertheless, everyone is pretending to not see him.
-That’s what the observer of this photograph can’t help but notice, regardless of any composition, light or aesthetical rules.
-The scene is so powerful, any other aspect of the photograph is merely secondary.
+That’s what the observer of this photograph can’t help but notice, regardless of any composition, light, or aesthetical rules.
+The scene is so powerful, that any other aspect of the photograph is merely secondary.

 I am surprised that my prints sell.
 They’re not pretty, they’re not those kinds of pictures that people easily put on their walls, they’re not that window onto a nice landscape or something.
 They aren’t.